Arkansas State Senate

 If we all, as the public, get together and put an end to puppy and kitten mills we could provide a better environment to the puppies and kittens roaming freely in the wild, by rescuing them.
 The whole purpose of a puppy/kitten mill is to generate revenue by constant reproduction of offsprings.
 As a result, these actions put the health of the puppies and kittens at risk.
 By not buying puppies or kittens from the mills we can put them out of business.
 This will give the puppies and kittens a better opportunity in life and bring joy to their owners.

-Note: This petition is supporting an improved version of the original federal Assault Weapons Ban.
 Now, when gun violence is running rampant in our country, when 96 innocent Americans are fatally shot every day, when countless citizens are forced to live their lives in fear - we know that it is not the time to stay silent, it is the time to act.
-The deadliest shootings in US history were all committed using an AR-15.
-Just imagine the countless innocent lives that would have been saved ... and now will be once this ban is enacted.
-During the original ban on these weapons beginning in 1994, school shooting victims were reduced by 54.4%, and the number of overall mass shootings decreased sharply.
+During the original ban beginning in 1994, school shooting victims were reduced by 54.4%, and the number of overall mass shootings decreased sharply.
 When the ban expired, however, the number of mass shootings in the US nearly tripled.
 With an improved version of this ban, it is only obvious that even more lives will be saved.
 These weapons cause immense tissue destruction, when compared to other guns, and easily pulverize multiple large organs on impact with only a single bullet.
-In fact, Ernest Moore, an award-winning trauma surgeon and avid hunter for over 40 years stated that these rifles were, "designed to deliver fatal wounds to multiple individuals within a short time period; having no other purpose."
-The only possible argument for keeping these weapons would be the constitutionality of the issue, however, this argument is fictitious, as they are not actually protected by the second amendment.
+In fact, Ernest Moore, an award-winning trauma surgeon and avid hunter for over 40 years stated that these rifles were, "designed to deliver fatal wounds to multiple individuals within a short time period.
+While some argue that such a ban would infringe on Constitutional rights, this is not true.
 With the power of jurisdiction, federal courts have ruled four times that bans on assault weapons were constitutional.
 In fact, no federal appeals court has ever ruled that assault weapons were protected by the second amendment.
 This clearly depicts how a ban on assault weapons would not infringe on anyone's rights.
 Now, we as a country must make a choice.
 We can choose a safer future for our children, a future where we have the right to feel secure in our schools and communities, and a future where dozens of innocents are not slaughtered daily.
 Or, we can choose to do nothing.
 We can choose to sit back and watch our children shot down, and mass shootings become only more pervasive.
 But I have faith in our country's people.
 I believe that we, the citizens of the United States, will make the right choice, the choice for survival.
 I believe that we will stand together and against all odds, prevail.
 With this in mind, I strongly urge you to stand with us, to stand on the right side of history and to support this petition to prohibit assault rifles in our country.
-Sincerely, a student concerned about our nation's future,Lela Tolajian
+Sincerely, a student concerned about our nation's future

 Justice For Jholie!
 Jholie's Law